Christchurch mosque shootings: Guilty plea and sentencing arrangements

 On 26 March 2020, Tarrant appeared at the Christchurch High Court via audio-visual link from Auckland Prison.
 During the appearance, he pleaded guilty to all 92 charges.
 Due to the nationwide COVID-19 pandemic lockdown, the general public was barred from the hearing.
-Reporters and representatives for the Al-Noor and Linwood mosques were present in the courtroom.
+Reporters and representatives for the Al Noor and Linwood mosques were present in the courtroom.
 According to media reports, Tarrant's lawyers had informed the courts that their client was considering changing his plea.
 On 25 March, Tarrant issued his lawyers with formal written instructions confirming that he wanted to change his pleas to guilty.
 In response, court authorities began making arrangements for the case to be called as soon as possible in the midst of the COVID-19 lockdown.
 The judge convicted Tarrant on all charges and remanded him in custody to await sentencing.
-For sentencing, Tarrant had dismissed his lawyers and represented himself during those proceedings.

-On 10 July, the government announced that overseas-based victims of the shootings would receive border exemptions and financial help in order to fly to New Zealand for the sentencing.
+On 10 July, the government announced that overseas-based victims of the shootings would receive border exemptions and financial help to fly to New Zealand for the sentencing.
 On 13 July, it was reported that Tarrant had dismissed his lawyers and would be representing himself during sentencing proceedings.